HACC2021/AQ-Station/README.md

 2. You can input any credentials for the Email address, First Name, Last Name, Phone Number, and Password text slots, but you must input either "55555555" or "88888888" for the Microchip #1 slot.
 3. Click the "Submit" button and you will be directed to a page where you can check if your pet is ready for pick-up and you will be redirected to your place in the queue.

+NOTE: The app utilizes a queuing system to put owners in a waitlist.
+To activate the queuing system, sign in with an administrative account in a separate browser or device and navigate to the waitlist page in the side navigation bar.
+By remaining in the waitlist page, the queue list will continuously operate and assign potential owners with a waitlist number.

 ## Local Deployment

 ### Installation